braxeatssnacks/project-utopia-web/README.md

 # Project Utopia (web app portion)

-the structuring of the web application used by the instructor to monitor student progress
+the remote application through which instructors can monitor student progress